david-knott/moderncompilerinjava/CURRENT.md

 ## Diary
 *26th June 2020*
+Bug in recursive declarion of functions. if a is declared before b  and a calls b, we get a label error.
 Fixed static link bug.
 Queens and merge are now passing.

 Bugs: Ordering of functions matters.
 If a function is called before it is defined the programme